aayushsh06/recipe-analysis/README.md

 ## Missing Values

-No imputation was performed.
-The only imputation perfoemed was shown in the Data Cleaning section.
-Additionally, **dropna()** was used to drop any null rows.
+The only imputation performed was shown in the Data Cleaning section.

 In this context, imputing nutritional values (like calories, protein, sugar, etc.) isn’t appropriate — these features are specific to the ingredients in each recipe.
 Filling them with averages or estimates would distort the data and potentially mislead any predictive models.
+As a result, **dropna()** was used to drop any null rows.

 Out of 234,429 original recipes, 15,198 were removed due to missing values — a **6.48% decrease** in dataset size.
 This was an acceptable trade-off to preserve data integrity without introducing noise.

-## Prediction Problem: Estimating Calories from Recipes
+## Framing a Prediction Problem

-**Type of Prediction Problem:** Regression
+### Problem Statement
+**How can we predict the number of calories in a recipe?**

 ---

+### Type of Prediction Problem
+**Regression**

+This is a regression problem because the target variable, **calories**, is a continuous numerical value.
+The goal is to predict an exact number rather than assign the input to a predefined category.
+Since the output can span a wide range of values, this aligns with the nature of regression tasks.
+If the target were categorical, such as classifying recipes into calorie ranges, it would be a classification problem.

+---

 ### Response Variable
-The target variable for this prediction task is **calories**, which indicates the number of calories in a recipe.
+The target variable in this prediction task is **calories**, representing the total caloric content of a recipe.

 ---

 ### Why This Variable?
 Calories are a fundamental measure of a recipe's nutritional profile.
-Being able to estimate calories helps:
+Estimating calories provides value in several ways:

-- Users make informed dietary decisions
+- Helps users make informed dietary decisions
-- Developers enhance recipe recommendation tools
+- Enhances the accuracy of recipe recommendation tools
-- Nutrition-focused applications provide better value
+- Supports nutrition-focused applications in delivering better insights

 ---

 ### Evaluation Metric
-This model is evaluated using **Mean Squared Error (MSE)**.
+The model is evaluated using **Mean Squared Error (MSE)**.

 ---

 ### Why MSE?
 MSE is chosen because it:

-- Quantifies the average of the squared differences between predicted and actual calorie values
+- Quantifies the average squared difference between predicted and actual calorie values
-- Penalizes larger errors more heavily, helping to reduce extreme inaccuracies
+- Penalizes larger errors more heavily, encouraging more precise predictions
-- Is a standard metric for regression tasks, offering clear comparability between models
+- Is a widely accepted standard for regression problems, enabling clear model comparisons